mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 When enabled, debug messages are captured and logged as well.

-For the verbose information to be included in the Grafana server log you have to adjust the rendering log level to debug, configure [log].filter = rendering:debug.
+For the verbose information to be included in the Mosaicoo server log you have to adjust the rendering log level to debug, configure [log].filter = rendering:debug.

 ### rendering_dumpio